Christine Feather MBACP (Accred)

 Having continued to work as a Radiographer part time as well as working as a Counsellor, in 2013 I decided to give up Radiography and open my own private practice.

 In 2015 I studied for and gained a Certificate in Counselling and Psychotherapy Supervision and began supervising volunteer counsellors at Leicester Women's Counselling Centre (LWCC).
 In 2016 I gained a qualification in telephone counselling.
+In 2020 I qualified as an online counsellor.

 Registered / Accredited